Where are they now? Manchester United’s 15 youngest PL debutants

-Manchester United pride themselves on blooding young players into the first team – but how have their youngest debutants gone on to fare at Old Trafford?
+Manchester United pride themselves on giving young players a chance in the first team – but how have their youngest debutants gone on to fare at Old Trafford?

 Since October 1937, United have included an academy graduate in every matchday squad, a record that continues to today.

-We’ve taken a look back at the 14 players to have made their Manchester United debuts under the age of 18 in the Premier League era, starting from the oldest to the youngest.
+We’ve taken a look back at the 15 players to have made their Manchester United debuts under the age of 18 in all competitions during the Premier League era, starting from the oldest to the youngest.